davidmiheev/GalaxyWitness/docs/source/index.rst

 GalaxyWitness is written in Python and a combination of modules `GUDHI <https://gudhi.inria.fr>`_ and `Astropy <https://www.astropy.org>`_.

 The astronomical routines completely fall on the module Astropy.
 It is responsible for processing observational data and performing transformations necessary to build a point cloud to which the topological data analysis methods are applied.
 And if we discard the astronomical block, then the module can be considered a program for topological analysis of the big data.
-To do this, the witness complex filtration is used, which is much smaller than the classical Rips filtration on the massive point cloud (the number of galaxies on which we tested this module: :math:`\sim400000`).
+To do this, the witness complex filtration is used, which is much smaller than the classical Rips filtration on the massive point cloud.
 We also use a powerful data structure: a simplex tree that efficiently stores collections of simplicial complexes.

+The main purpose of the program is to find the most significant topological features in the data.

 Indices and tables
 ==================